 Legalize drinking where it can be monitored.

-Legalizing drinking for those aged 18-20 in public venues will take drinking out of the basement and into the open, where there are responsible servers can cut off individuals who need.
-Staff at drinking establishments are also able to step in to prevent fights, physical assault, and other dangerous behaviors that can be associated with excessive drinking.
-Individuals who go out to drink, regardless of their age, can have a designated driver assigned, to take them back home safely.
-Legalizing consumption in public venues can ensure people are monitored while drinking, and can be prevented from performing dangerous actions.
+Legalizing drinking for those aged 18-20 in public venues will take drinking out of the basement and into the open, where responsible servers can cut off individuals who need it.
+Staff at drinking establishments are also able to step in to prevent fights, physical assault, and other dangerous behaviors that can be associated with excessive drinking (systematic review, Harm Reduction Journal, 2024).